johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ## Scaling

+### EventBridge

+   - Scales automatically (there is a softcap on quotas)
+   - Make sure consumers are able to handle the amount of events being sent.

 ### SNS

    - SNS has inherent scaling.
 It will automatically scale for you.
    - SNS will also scale with the amount of subscribers for the topic.

 ## Availability

+### EventBridge

+   - Highly available through multiple AZ deployments.
+   - Option to enble cross-region event routing.
+   - guaranteed 99.99% availability for event delivery

 ### SNS